- Purchase the complete Expat Arrivals South Africa Guide (PDF)

 Time in South Africa

-The concept of time in South Africa can be an adjustment for expats settling into their new life.
+The concept of time in South Africa takes some getting used to for expats settling into their new life.
 South Africans often measure moments in "now", "just now" and "now now".
 If expats find themselves struggling to grasp the difference, they needn't be concerned – even among South Africans, the relative lengths of time that these phrases indicate is debated.
 The point that remains is that, for many South Africans, there is no rush if it can be done later.

 Social life in South Africa